-Other: Class is taught at Everett High School.
-This course will cover basic naval orientation, leadership, Navy ships, and Navy history.
-NIROTC 2 (Naval Junior Reserve Officer's Training Corps) Registration Code: 203NJR Grade Levels: 10-12 1.0 CTE or Elective credit (0.5 per semester) Credit: Course Equivalency: CTE and Elective graduation requirements Length: vearlong Completion of NJROTC 1 Prerequisites:

-Other: Class is taught at Everett High School.
+(Naval Junior Reserve Officer's Training Corps)

+Registration Code: 203NJR Grade Levels: 10-12 Credit: 1.0 CTE or Elective credit (0.5 per semester) Course Equivalency: CTE and Elective graduation requirements Length: vearlong Prerequisites: Completion of NJROTC 1 Other: Class is taught at Everett High School.
+This course will c over career planning citizenship oceanog

 This course will cover career planning, citizenship, oceanography, navigation, and weapons.

+NJROTC 3

+(Naval Junior Reserve Officer's Training Corps)

+Registration Code: 303NJR Grade Levels: 11-12 Credit: 1.0 CTE or Elective credit (0.5 per semester) Course Equivalency: CTE and Elective graduation requirements Length: yearlong Prerequisites: Completion of NJROTC 2 Other: Class is taught at Everett High School.
+This source will a over povel leadership military justice low of

+This course will cover naval leadership, military justice, law of the sea, meteorology, astronomy, and naval operations.

-NJROTC 3 (Naval Junior Reserve Officer's Training Corps) Registration Code: 303NJR Grade Levels: Credit: 1.0 CTE or Elective credit (0.5 per semester) Course Equivalency: CTE and Elective graduation requirements Length: vearlong Prerequisites: Completion of NJROTC 2 Class is taught at Everett High School.
-Other: This course will cover naval leadership, military justice, law of the sea, meteorology, astronomy, and naval operations.
-NJROTC 4 (Naval Junior Reserve Officer's Training Corps) Registration Code: 403NJR Grade Levels: 1.0 CTE or Elective credit (0.5 per semester) Credit: Course Equivalency: CTE and Elective graduation requirements Length: yearlong Prerequisites: Completion of NJROTC 3 Other: Class is taught at Everett High School.
+NJROTC 4 (Naval Junior Reserve Officer's Training Corps)

+Registration Code: 403NJR Grade Levels: 12 Credit: 1.0 CTE or Elective credit (0.5 per semester) Course Equivalency: CTE and Elective graduation requirements Length: yearlong Prerequisites: Completion of NJROTC 3 Other: Class is taught at Everett High School.
+Credit: Course Equivalency: Length: Prerequisites: 1.0 CTE or Elective credit (0.5 per semester) CTE and Elective graduation requirements yearlong Completion of NJROTC 3

 This course will cover organizational planning, communications, and ethics.

-Sno-Isle Tech Skills Center What is Sno-Isle Tech?
+Sno-Isle Tech Skills Center

+What is Sno-Isle Tech?

 Sno-Isle Tech is a public school that prepares high school students to be successful in a high-tech work force and/or go on to further education and training.
 Students from 14 area school districts come together in one location to learn in state-of-the-art classroom environments too expensive to offer at every high school.

 Sno-Isle Tech currently offers 22 courses in five different career pathways: Information Technology; Business, Marketing & Management; Human Services; Science & Health; and Trade & Industry.

 Who is eligible to attend Sno-Isle?

-- · Juniors and seniors from member school districts in Snohomish and Island counties. - Anyone age 16-20 who has not received a high school diploma. - Anyone age 16-20 who has earned a GED. - Students interested in attending Sno-Isle should have a good attendance record at their sending high school. - Students should give careful consideration to their degree of interest in making a commitment to a particular program.
+- Juniors and seniors from member school districts in Snohomish and Island counties. - Anyone age 16-20 who has not received a high school diploma. - Anyone age 16-20 who has earned a GED. - Students interested in attending Sno-Isle should have a good attendance record at their sending high school. - Students should give careful consideration to their degree of interest in making a commitment to a particular program.
 This is especially important because the programs are one or two years in length.

-How do Jackson students apply for admission? - Application to Sno-Isle is made in the early spring of each year for entrance into fall classes.
+How do Jackson students apply for admission?

+- Application to Sno-Isle is made in the early spring of each year for entrance into fall classes.
 Beginning in February, apply online: http://snoisletech.com/index.php.
-Application forms are also available in the JHS Career Center. - Take your completed application paperwork to the JHS Career Center specialist, who will forward your application to Sno-Isle along with your most recent transcript. - · Personal interviews of students submitting applications will be conducted at Sno-Isle with program instructors. - · Home schooled students should contact Sno-Isle directly.
+Application forms are also available in the JHS Career Center. - Take your completed application paperwork to the JHS Career Center specialist, who will forward your application to Sno-Isle along with your most recent transcript. - Personal interviews of students submitting applications will be conducted at Sno-Isle with program instructors. - Home schooled students should contact Sno-Isle directly.

 What is the cost to attend Sno-Isle?

-- · There is no cost for students of member school districts. - · Some programs have lab fees or required specialized clothing, and the Cosmetology program has additional fees.
+- There is no cost for students of member school districts. - Some programs have lab fees or required specialized clothing, and the Cosmetology program has additional fees.

 When do students attend classes?